asciamanna/asciamanna.github.io/_drafts/the-continuous-value-of-learning-tests.md

 <img src="/img/learning-test-header.jpg" alt="Learning Tests Header image" />

 Learning tests are an unfortunately underutilized practice on software development teams.
 These tests provide several benefits throughout the lifetime of a development project or product.
-Interestingly, their value changes over time.
+In fact learning tests have a unique quality in that their value changes over time.
 Learning tests can save teams significant amounts of research and regression testing time and reduce previously high risk changes to simply running a small, fast test suite.

 ## What is a Learning Test?

 _A learning test is a way to explore a third-party library or API outside of the domain of an application._

-When a team is starting to experiment with a third-party library or are beginning to implement it in their application, my advice is to start with learning tests.
+When a team is starting to experiment with a third-party library or beginning to implement it in their application, my advice is to start with learning tests.
 Learning tests are tests written in the same testing framework teams writes their microtests / unit tests in (typically in an xunit-style framework).
 They often look quite similar to microtests, very small tests that run very quickly.
-Occasionally, learning tests need to be longer running when they require access to third-party library resources over a network, etc. But, much like microtests, we try to avoid this whenever possible.
+Occasionally, learning tests need to be longer running when they require access to third-party library resources over a network, etc. But, much like microtests, its recommended to try to avoid this whenever possible.

 In these tests the capabilities of the library are explored and tested outside of the context of the application.
 This is important for two reasons: to separate learning from implementation and to focus the learning in a small program space.